beyond-all-reason/rfcs/active-rfcs/CPUTESTRFC.md

+/- Start Date: 8/22/2022
+- Reference Issues: NA afaik
+-/ Implementation PR: (leave this empty)

+# Summary

 The goal is to have
     1. a CPU score for each player
     2. CPU scores will be in the lobby system

+# Motivation

+the reasons for allowing such a system would allow for players to see why their multiplayer performance is as good/bad on their end

+# Detailed design

 how this would be achieved
 1. a test that can be run in the new lobby, even when a player is inside of a multiplayer room